watson/npm-dependency-db/README.md

 The change (i.e. hypercore block number) that is currently beeing processed.

-### `updater.feedLength`

-The number of changes in the feed.

-Gotcha: This number will grow if changes are discovered while the `Updater` is running.

-### `updater.remaining`

-The number of changes left to process in the feed.

-Gotcha: This number will grow if changes are discovered while the `Updater` is running.

 ### `updater.processed`

 The number of changes processed so far in the feed.